Rule 7. The Play

 A renege is a failure to play a card that could have been

 played.
-A player may correct a "go" call before either player pegs a point or before the opponent plays a card.
+A player may correct a "go" call before either player plays a card or before the opponent pegs a point.
 Thereafter, when a renege card is played, the opponent

 may claim a renege up to the time he or she plays the next card or announces the

 count of his or her hand.
 Judges shall be summoned.
 Any cards played after the

 renege occurs or the pegging of a "go" shall be retrieved by both players, and any points pegged (or scored) are retracted.
 The non-offending player receives

 two points for each card that singly could have been played (judges confirm

 number of cards).
 The nonoffending player decides if the reneged card(s) will